ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Now all xxxStart() functions in HAL are able to report a driver activation error.
 - NEW: Support for STM32G031, STM32G041, STM32G0B1, STM32G0C1.
 - NEW: Made STM32H7 non-cacheable memory option also shareable.
 - NEW: EFL driver and demo for STM32F3xx.